 Though we mentioned that people on Facebook aren't ready to buy, they are ready to click.
 So you can leverage that desire to click interesting articles to drive traffic to your site.
 If your page is interesting enough, you can use your site to convert them into buyers better than if you only used a Facebook post.

 All of this begs the question, how do you get started with a website?

-Truthfully, websites aren’t complicated any more.
-I mean, it's just like learning anything else, in that it does take some reading and visual tutorials to understand the basics, but you really don't have to learn coding any more.
-I barely understand the basics and look what I was able to build!
+Truthfully, websites aren’t complicated anymore.
+I mean, it's just like learning anything else, in that it does take some reading and visual tutorials to understand the basics, but you really don't have to learn coding anymore.
+I barely understand the basics and look at what I was able to build!